saucelabs/sauce-docs/docs/api-testing/load-testing.md

 <img src={useBaseUrl('/img/api-testing/load-test-report-status-codes.png')} alt="Status codes graph" width="400"/>

+The data inside each graph can be downloaded in a CSV file: if the footprint is set up to `All` the data will be for all the endpoints, if a specific footprint has been selected the file will contain the data for that endpoint.

 Once the test is completed, the Failures section will be shown at the bottom of the report.
-In this section, you will see all the failures that happened during the test.
+In this section, you will see the hundred most recent failures that happened during the test.
 The section shows one row for each test execution.
-Each row has the date and time, the number of failures, and a link to the specific report for that test.
+Each row has the date and time, the number of failures, and a link to the specific report for that failure.
-The **Load more failures** allows you to load more failures.

 <img src={useBaseUrl('/img/api-testing/load-test-failures-report.png')} alt="Load tests failures report" />